fruit-bat/pico-zxspectrum/README.md

 These targets are discussed in more detail in the following sections.

 ### ZxSpectrumBreadboardHdmiNPinAudio
-These are a series of targets based around my original breadboard prototype:
+This is a series of targets based around my original breadboard prototype:

 <img src="docs/pico_zxspectrum_prototype_1.jpg" height="200"/>

-The actual target are:
+The targets are:
 * ZxSpectrumBreadboardHdmi4PinAudio
 * ZxSpectrumBreadboardHdmi2PinAudio
 * ZxSpectrumBreadboardHdmi1PinAudio